0cjs/8bitdev/src/pmon/pmon.md

 ### User Variables

 The monitor has up to 24 user variables named `a` through `z`.
+(The name is case-insensitive, so `A` through `Z` may also be used.
+The case you use makes a difference only when looking up a value for use as a byte or smaller value; see above.)

-These may be read via the parameter input mechanism above (e.g., at the command prompt type `?v/i` to show the value of user variable `i`).
+These may be read via the parameter input mechanism above (e.g., at the command prompt type `?v/i` or `?v/I` to show the value of user variable `i`).
 Some commands have a `w` parameter for writing their output to a user variable; this parameter may be given value `/` to indicate that the output should not be written to any user variable (e.g. `?w/v3 ` will print the value 3, but not write it to any user variable).

 Commands